Skip to main content

 All-time high (28 Jan 2026)

-Prices at time of writing.
+Prices at time of writing (17 April 2026).
 Check live gold prices for current data.
-GBP/USD rate approximately 1.3500.
+GBP/USD rate approximately 1.3520.

 How Gold Got Here: Key Price Milestones

-Gold's ascent to current levels has been one of the most dramatic multi-year rallies in the metal's history.
+Gold's ascent through 2024–2026 has been one of the most dramatic multi-year rallies in the metal's history.
 Roughly one new all-time high was set per week throughout 2025.
-The 2025 full-year average price was $3,431.54 — itself a record — before the surge continued in early 2026.
-Here is how we got to $5,200+:
+The 2025 full-year average price was $3,431.54 — itself a record — before the surge continued into January 2026's $5,589 peak.
+What followed in March was a reminder that bull markets correct: gold held above $5,000 for roughly 70% of Q1 sessions before falling back into the high $4,000s, closing the quarter at $4,608.35.
+Here is how we got to today's ~$4,867:

 Gold Price Milestone Timeline